-MGMT 1373 Principles Of Purchasing (3) (Last year's course prefix/number MGT 160)
+MGMT 1373 Principles Of Purchasing (3)

 An introduction to the purchasing function is provided.
 The course covers purchasing tasks and responsibilities, analytical techniques in buying, organizational interrelationships and coordination, measurement and control, and legal implications.
 Special emphasis is placed on the five tenets of buying: quality, quantity, time, price and source.
 (3 Lec.)